Bruised Iraqi army leans on Shi'ite militias, volunteers

 MILITIAS ASCENDANT

-The relative prowess of Shi'ite militias has helped the army slow the militants' advance and stabilize the battle lines.
+The relative prowess of Shi'ite militias has helped the army slow the militants' advance and stabilise the battle lines.

 Iranian-backed groups Asaib Ahl al-Haq and Kataib Hezbollah, who have been fighting alongside government forces around western Anbar and Baghdad's perimeter since winter, have become increasingly visible since northern Iraq's largest city, Mosul, fell to militants on June 10, setting off the Iraqi forces' collapse.